 I obtained a BSc degree in Biological Sciences from University of Brasília - UnB, Brazil (2010), and a MSc degree in Microbiology from University of São Paulo - USP, Brazil (2013).
 My major research interests focus on Viral Molecular Evolution, from structural genomics to systems biology scales.
 I have experience in Genome Evolution; Baculovirus Molecular Biology; Protein-Protein Interactions; Structural and Computational Biology.

 I am funded by Science without Borders, a scholarship programme managed by the Brazilian federal government (CAPES, Ministry of Education).

 Besides my PhD studies, I'm also involved in non-research activities.
-Currently I'm a Project Director at the Brazilian Association of Postgraduate Students and Researchers in the United Kingdom (ABEP-UK), and at Imperial I'm the Vice-President (2016/17 term) of the Latin American Society (Lat-Imperial).
+Since 2016 I'm part of the Student Working Group of the Imperial College Brazil Forum, a community integrating Brazilian researchers, students and alumni from Imperial.
+In 2016-2017 I was the Executive Director of the Brazilian Association of Postgraduate Students and Researchers in the United Kingdom (ABEP-UK), and at Imperial I was the Vice-President of the Latin American Society (Lat-Imperial).